gagdiez/hot-omni-docs/README.md

 ### The Hook

-In order for other components to use the bridger, we are creating a react hook.
+In order for other components to use the bridge, we are creating a react hook.

 Notice that we are setting the `executeNearTransaction` function on the bridge instance.
 In our example, the function is in turn calling an instance of the `walletSelector` to sign and send the transaction on NEAR.